ucsb-cs8/w20/_lectures/lect16.md

 ready: true
 ---

+# Reading
+* Chapter 10 in the Perkovic book
+* Read the chapter up until “Fractals” (page 338)
+* Read from “Linear Recursion” (page 345) up until Section 10.4 “Searching”
+* Work through the sample problems and the exercises in the book

 # Recursion
-* Recrusive functions call themselves to execute the same operations over and over
+* Recrusive functions call _themselves_ to execute the same operations over and over
-* Often, a recursive function can be written iteratively (with a loop), but they might behave differently
+* Often, a recursive function can be written iteratively (with a loop), but they might behave differently and can be harder to write
 * A simple base case (or cases): does not use recursion to produce an answer